jmcgallia/jmcgallia/README.md

 Below are my data analytics and web-development portfolios, as well as some random stuff that I'm proud of.

 ## Skills
-### I know
-Python, SQL, Excel, Linux CLI, JavaScript, MERN web-dev stack
+**I know** Python, SQL, Excel, Linux CLI, JavaScript, MERN web-dev stack, marking surfaces with a writing utensil **I have used** SAS, C, Java,  **but it has been a while.**
-### I have used
-SAS, C, Java
-### I am learning
-PANDAS, Tableau, advanced SQL Queries, re-learning statistics from uni
+**I am working on** PANDAS, Tableau, advanced SQL Queries, re-learning statistics topics from uni **I also have experience in** hospitality (~2 years, including a supervisor position,) food industry, TEFL, and retail.

 ## Data Analytics
     // Still in Development //